Resources

 d.

 Identify the various gauges of shotguns.
-Explain which one you would pick for use and why.
+Explain which you would choose for a particular use and why.

 e.

-Identify and explain the fundamentals of safely shooting a shotgun.
-Explain what a misfire, hangfire, and squib fire are, and explain the procedures to follow in response to each.
+Identify the causes of a shotgun's failure to fire, and explain what a misfire, hangfire, and squib fire are.
+Explain and demonstrate proper preventive measures, and the procedures to follow in response to each.

 f.